UoB-COMSM0166/2025-group-19/README.md

   </tr>
 </table>

-Our analysis indicates that the Hard mode imposes a significantly greater workload than the Easy mode, particularly in terms of Mental Demand, Temporal Demand, and Frustration.
+Our analysis indicates that Hard mode imposes a significantly greater workload than the Easy mode, particularly in terms of Mental Demand, Temporal Demand, and Frustration.
 While self-reported performance scores remained consistent across modes, players reported higher exertion and emotional tension when playing in Hard mode.
-These findings support the effectiveness of our difficulty design in increasing challenge, but also highlight the need for balancing difficulty with player satisfaction.
+These findings support the effectiveness of our difficulty design in terms of increasing challenge, but also highlights the need for balancing difficulty with player satisfaction.

 #### System Usability Scale

-We conducted a System Usability Scale (SUS) evaluation across both Easy and Hard game modes to assess the overall usability and player perception.
+We conducted a System Usability Scale (SUS) evaluation across both game modes to assess the overall usability and player perception.
 The scores were averaged per participant across both modes, and the results were rounded to the nearest integer for clarity.
-Each participant rated the system on 10 standardised SUS questions, leading to an aggregate score out of 100.
+Each participant rated the system based on 10 standardised SUS questions, leading to an aggregate score out of 100.

 [Click here to view raw System Usability Scale results.](./assets/SUS-raw.md)